 Dinner time used to be an opportunity for family and friends to gather, nourish and nurture one another after a long day.
-An important moment for family and friends to come together to build community and wellbeing.
-Today, busy lives and schedules have diluted this ritual the result of which is that we have lost this communal piece of our lives.
-The dinner table has points of impact on the family that are beyond imagination.
+It was an important moment for family and friends to come together to build community and wellbeing.
+Today, busy lives and schedules have diluted this ritual, and as result we have lost this communal piece of our lives.
+Time at the dinner table has points of impact on the family that are beyond imagination.
 Refocusing ourselves to give more importance to dinner time is essential for our mental, emotional and physical health.

-Dinner time should be a time to disconnect from the outside world.
-A safe haven to talk about the happenings in your life and the lives of those seated with you.
-A designated time to decompress, connect with loved ones and remove yourself from everyday stressors.
+Dinner time should be a time to disconnect from the outside world - a safe haven to talk about the happenings in your life and the lives of those seated with you.
+It is a designated time to decompress, connect with loved ones, and remove yourself from everyday stressors.

 Studies have shown that time around the table with loved ones reduces the rate of obesity, especially in children, because it instills healthier eating habits.
-Just eating home cooked meals reduces the calorie intake compared to those eaten out when there is no effort in creating a healthy meal.
+Simply eating home-cooked meals reduces calorie intake compared to those eaten out (when there’s no effort in creating a healthy meal).
 Why not create a meal that is healthy and sustainable?
-A dinner that all the parts can be used even when the meal is complete.
-So often we think of the main course for a family dinner as a whole roast, but if you swap your roast for a salmon fillet you could not only create a dish that will impress your guests, but you are giving them a meal with added health benefits!
+Families often serve a whole roast for dinner, but if you swap your roast for a salmon fillet, you could not only create a dish that will impress your guests, but you are giving them a meal with added health benefits!

 Top 5 Health Benefits of Eating Salmon